davidtimmons/zettelcorn/README.md

 - A "title" key will be added to the frontmatter if it does not exist.
 - If a title is found it will be injected into "title".
 - If a title is found but one already exists in "title", it will be overwritten.

-#### API

-- `directory` - The directory to search for zettels
-- [options]:
-  - `--skip` - Skip files that contain a "title" frontmatter key
-  - `--markdown` - Only modify Markdown files by looking for the *.md extension
-  - `--recursive` - Run command on a directory and all its sub-directories
-  - `--silent` - Run command with no console output and automatic yes to prompts
-  - `--verbose` - List all files where titles were injected
-  - `-h, --help` - Display the help message for this command

 #### Example